A Motorcycle Accident Can Happen Out of Nowhere.

 California drivers have a duty to use ordinary care and skill while operating a motor vehicle.
 In short, they have to act like a normal person would.
 A normal person, using ordinary care and skill doesn’t just back out onto a highway.
 It does not even matter if the driver hits you.
 Say you’re in the left lane on 101 and the driver in the right lane doesn’t see you.
 So, he starts to change lanes.
 You move to the left to avoid getting hit.
 You end up on the median where you hit a rough patch and lose control.
 You end up with broken bones, and your bike is totaled.
 You can recover from the driver even though the driver never actually hit you.

-What can I get if I have been in a bike crash?
+What can I get if I have been in a motorcycle accident?

 - Medical expenses;

-- The cost of replacement or repair of your bike and gear (even if it’s a bicycle accident);
+- The cost of replacement or repair of your motorcycle and gear (even if it’s a single vehicle accident);

 - Lost wages;

 What Should I Look for in a Motorcycle Accident Attorney?

 You want a lawyer who will be open and honest with you and who will fight for you.
 Attorney John F. McCarthy is nationally recognized as a top attorney in personal injury and wrongful death.
 He got there by being open and honest with his clients and by fighting like hell for them.
 He got passionate about representing bikers after losing a friend to a motorcycle accident.
 He saw firsthand the devastating impact a motorcycle crash could have on a family.
 So, he fights to save other families from the pain and suffering he saw so up close.